 ECS is an instance of a taxonomy.
 ECS defines exactly one nomenclature.
 In VAST, users can define multiple taxonomies.
 Extension was part of the deisgn.

-Tenzir will provide a best-effort definition of ECS mappings to the schema definitions that are shipped with VAST.
+Tenzir will provide a best-effort definition of ECS mappings to the schema definitions that ship with VAST.

 Adding a new field to a concept creates a strict superset of the concept.
 Removing a field from a concept creates a strict subset of the concept.